MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 # Registration

 Microsoft Collaborate program is offered through Partner Center and requires registration.
-If you already have an account in Partner Center it is best to use the same account to enroll in Collaborate.
+If you already have an account in Partner Center, it is best to use the same account to enroll in Collaborate.

  > [!IMPORTANT]
  > You can use one of the following accounts to work in Partner Center: